onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Competence > loyalty
 Excessive unproductive rent seeking
-Intolerance only to the intolerant no walls to keep people inside by force/coersion
+Intolerance only to the intolerant no walls to keep people inside by force/coersion - apostasy is kosher - you can leave at any time!

 openness, coherence, integration